ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 ARTICLE IX: COMMITTEES

-The Association shall have, in addition to a Board Governance & Leadership Committee, a Quality & Risk Management Committee and the Personnel committee.
+The Association shall have a Board Governance & Leadership Committee and a Quality & Risk Management Committee.

 Section 1.
-The Board shall have authority to establish, appoint, or terminate special committees and to confer upon each such duties and authority deemed necessary and appropriate.
+The Board shall have authority to establish, appoint, or terminate special committees or task forces and to confer upon each such duties and authority deemed necessary and appropriate.

-The Board shall employ a President, who shall manage the Association’s programs and business.
-The President shall be given the necessary authority and be held responsible for the direction, administration and coordination of the Association in all of its activities, subject only to such policy as may be adopted and such orders as may be issued by the Board.
-The President shall have a continuing term of office until resignation or termination by the Board.
-The Association President shall fulfill these same responsibilities for the AHP Foundation as its President.
-The President shall be an ex officio, non-voting member of the Board, the Foundation Board of Trustees, the Hospital Development and Education Fund of Canada, and all committees and shall not be a member of the Board of Certification.
+The Board shall employ a President & Chief Executive Officer, who shall manage the Association’s programs and business.
+The President & Chief Executive Officer shall be given the necessary authority and be held responsible for the direction, administration and coordination of the Association in all of its activities, subject only to such policy as may be adopted and such orders as may be issued by the Board.
+The President & Chief Executive Officer shall have a continuing term of office until resignation or termination by the Board.
+The Association President & Chief Executive Officer shall fulfill these same responsibilities for the AHP Foundation as its President & Chief Executive Officer.
+The President & Chief Executive Officer shall be an ex officio, non-voting member of the Board, the Foundation Board of Trustees, the Hospital Development and Education Fund of Canada, and all committees.

 Robert’s Rules of Order (Newly Revised) shall govern at all meetings of the Association unless suspended by a majority vote of those present at any meeting.